 and leaves.
 The plants are now in a tiny plastic bowl that can be removed for

-pruning, or attached to 2 cm pebbles.
+pruning, or attached to two centimetre pebbles.
 That way, I can "vacuum clean" it, when

 The guppies soon multiplied, and I retired the parents.
 The Nerite snails must eat a lot, to judge from the piles of dung they leave behind!
 One was handed back to the shop.